Eastern Way

 This seems like an appropriate place to discuss the route of Fareham's bypass, which J11 owes its very existence to.

-As construction started on other parts of the proposed South Coast Trunk Road (the maiden name for what become the M27 Southampton - Chichester motorway), ideas were still torn for the route around Fareham.
-Gosport Council had heard of a route running north of Titchfield and Stubbington, south of Hoeford, and then south of Portchester along the coastline and over the mud flats, and wanted this to alleviate their traffic problems.
+When that scheme grew to become the M27 Southampton - Chichester motorway, there was no need to be loyal to the existing setup, and the idea of running it to the south of Fareham became tempting.
+Gosport Council wanted the motorway to run north of Titchfield and Stubbington, south of Hoeford, and then south of Portchester along the coastline and over the mud flats, saying this would alleviate their traffic problems.
 Portsmouth City Council wanted most of that route, but suggested it go around Portchester to the north instead.
-Fareham Urban District Council were happy with the chosen route north of the town (albeit only just - when it came to voting on its position, it won 13-8), and Hampshire were firmly in favour of the northern route.
+Fareham Urban District Council had voted 13-8 in favour of it going north of the town (which is what was built) were happy with the built route north of the town, and Hampshire were firmly in favour of the northern route.

 The drawn swords over the two routes hindered the project, and an independent study began by stopping motorists on the existing A27 and asking them where they were going.
 The study concluded that while the southern route would be better for traffic, it wouldn't justify the extra millions (the exact figure was £1m extra, plus any engineering difficulties considering the route, and any compensation paid to the shipping industry as some of Portsmouth Harbour would have been cut off), and both plans would require Gosport Road to be tripled in width before it to actually help Gosport.
 There was also some consideration needed as to what the point of the M27 was actually for (and perhaps enough thought wasn't given to that): was it supposed to be helping suburbanites get to work, or was it supposed to be carrying freight across the country?
 Inevitably, the authorities wanted it to do everything.